Caribbean Stud poker

 Caribbean Stud poker is readily available at casinos around the world as well as the virtual, online equivalent.
 Played against the dealer, Caribbean Stud is widely believed to have been invented by pro poker player David Sklansky in 1982, however, this is contentious.This article will run you through the basics and arm you with enough knowledge to successfully play Caribbean Stud.

-The goal of this table game is to get a better poker hand than the dealer, who must hold at least an Ace and a King, for you to really win, and all this happens after placing two bets.
+The goal of Caribbean Stud game is to get a better poker hand than the dealer, who must hold at least an Ace and a King, for you to really win, and all this happens after placing two bets.
 So, read on.

-Caribbean Poker is a table game, more closely related to blackjack than to poker.
-Poker hands are used for scoring.
+Caribbean Poker is a table game, more closely related to blackjack than to poker, although poker hands are used for scoring.
 The first decision in Caribbean Poker is how much to bet.
 And remember there are two betting phases.
 The initial bet, before the cards are dealt, is when you “ante” in.

 The dealer deals five cards to you, and five cards to himself.